-MITIGATION MEASURES M-1 The District commits to supporting the operations of an existing refugium with facilities capable of maintaining backup populations of the Covered Species to preserve the capacity to re-establish the species in the event of the loss of population due to a catastrophic event such as an unexpected cessation of springflow or a hazardous materials spill that decimates the species habitat.
+HCP ID No. HCP INDIRECT MEASURES HCP Mitigation Measures Note: These Mitigation Measures are within the District's general or specific authorities, but there are no associated performance standards M-1 The District commits to supporting the operations of an existing refugium with facilities capable of maintaining backup populations of the Covered Species to preserve the capacity to re-establish the species in the event of the loss of population due to a catastrophic event such as an unexpected cessation of spring flow or a hazardous materials spill that decimates the species habitat.
 Such supplemental support would be provided through a commitment of in-kind, contracted support, and/or cash contributions that would contribute to: a.
 Continuing the study of salamander physiology and/or behavior, and b.
-Conserving field and captive populations. • Within authority; no related standard; specific implementation per HCP/ITP M-2 The District, in cooperation with the COA, commits to participating in conducting feasibility studies and, as warranted, pilot and implementation projects to evaluate the potential for beneficial subsurface DO augmentation of flow in the immediate vicinity of the spring outlets and improved surface DO augmentation in the outlets (only) during Extreme Drought conditions.
-In-kind, contracted support, and/or cash contributions, phased during the term of the permit, may be authorized for feasibility studies and, if a project is feasible, for the pilot study and implementation of the augmentation project. • Within authority, no related standard; specific implementation per HCP/ITP M-3 The District commits to extending the currently committed time period to operate the Antioch Recharge Enhancement Facility to continue after the 319(h) grant commitments (September 2014 or later), thereby improving recharge water quality and reducing nonpoint-source pollution at the outlets from runoff events during that time.
-PS 5-2
+Conserving field and captive populations.
+M-2 The District, in cooperation with the COA, commits to participating in conducting feasibility studies and, as warranted, pilot and implementation projects to evaluate the potential for beneficial subsurface DO augmentation of flow in the immediate vicinity of the spring outlets and improved surface DO augmentation in the outlets (only) during Extreme Drought conditions.
+In-kind, contracted support, and/or cash contributions, phased during the term of the permit, may be authorized for feasibility studies and, if a project is feasible, for the pilot study and implementation of the augmentation project.
+M-3 The District commits to extending the currently committed time period to operate the Antioch Recharge Enhancement Facility to continue after the 319(h) grant commitments (September 2014 or later), thereby improving recharge water quality and reducing nonpoint-source pollution at the outlets from runoff events during that time.
+M-4 The District commits to establishing a new reserve fund for plugging abandoned wells to eliminate high-risk abandoned wells as potential conduits for contaminants from the surface or adjacent formations into the aquifer, with priority given to problematic wells close to the Barton Springs outlets and/or associated with water chemistry concerns under severe drought conditions.
+This reserve fund, which like others under state law has restrictions on its funding and use, would be established within the first year after issuance of the ITP by closing the existing Drought Reserve Account, whose stipulated purpose has been legal defense for drought management, and then by utilizing its current balance to initially fund a new Aquifer Protection Reserve Account.
+The new account would exist solely to fund plugging of abandoned wells and would be replenished after the first year with any collected enforcement penalties, any drought management fees imposed on larger nonexempt permittees that do not meet their drought curtailments, and an annual budgeted supplement at the discretion of the Board.

-M-4 The District commits to establishing a fund for plugging abandoned wells to eliminate high-risk abandoned wells as potential conduits for contaminants from the surface or adjacent formations into the aquifer, with priority given to problematic wells closer to the Barton Springs outlets.
-The fund would be established within the first year after issuance of the ITP with repurposed seed money currently held in the Drought Reserve Account which would be re-designated as a new Aquifer Protection Reserve Account.
-The new account would exist solely to fund plugging of abandoned wells and would be replenished with any collected enforcement penalties and an annual budgeted supplement at the discretion of the Board.
-Within authority; no related standard; specific implementation per HCP/ITP M-5 For the term of the ITP, the District commits to provide leadership and technical assistance to other government entities, organizations, and individuals when prospective land-use and groundwater management activities in those entities' purview will, in the District's assessment, significantly affect the quantity or quality of groundwater in the Aquifer.
-The District will respond actively and appropriately to legislative initiatives or projects that affect Aquifer characteristics, provided such actions are consistent with established District rules, ongoing initiatives, or existing agreements. • PS 1-6, PS 4-3
+M-5 For the term of the ITP, the District commits to provide leadership and technical assistance to other government entities, organizations, and individuals when prospective land-use and groundwater management activities in those entities' purview will, in the District's assessment, significantly affect the quantity or quality of groundwater in the Aquifer.
+The District will respond actively and appropriately to legislative initiatives or projects that affect Aquifer characteristics, provided such actions are consistent with established District rules, ongoing initiatives, or existing agreements.